hschneider/neutralino-ext-python/README.md

 **A Python Extension for Neutralino**

 This extension adds a Python3 backend to Neutralino with the following features:
+- Requires only a few lines of code on both ends.
 - Read all events from the Neutralino app in your Python code.
 - Run Python functions from Neutralino.
 - Run Neutralino functions from Python.